EarthScope/rover/docs/commands.md

     rover download url [path]

+    rover download file [path]

-Download a single request (typically for a day) to the given path, ingest and index it.
+If given a URL, download a single request (typically for a day) to the given path, ingest and index it.
 If no path is given then a temporary file is created and deleted after use.
+Rover treats the argument as a URL if it contains the characters "://".

 The url should be for a Data Select service, and should not request data that spans multiple calendar days.

+If given a file name, POST that file to URL given by the `dataselect-url` configuration parameter, download the response to the given path,  ingest and index it.
+If no path is given then a temporary file is created and deleted after use.

 This task is the main low-level task called in the processing pipeline (it calls ingest and index as needed).
 Because of this, to reduce the quantity of unhelpful logs generated when a pipeline is running, empty logs are automatically deleted on exit.